Anglo French Rock Interview With Dick Grisdale

 Give us a break down of your own stage gear?

-The guitars I most commonly use are one or two of the following; American Std Tele, American Special Tele, Fender Jeff Beck Stratocaster, Gibson SG Special, and occasionaly a Gibson R7 Les Paul Goldtop,and a Gibson Firebird V.
+The guitars I most commonly use are one or two of the following; American Std Tele, American Special Tele, Fender Jeff Beck Stratocaster, Gibson SG Special, and occasionally a Gibson R7 Les Paul Goldtop,and a Gibson Firebird V.

 Pedals; Volume, Cry Baby Wah, TU3, TC compressor, Keeley Darkside, Lovepedal Kalamazoo, Exotic SL Drive, Exotic EP Boost,TC Nova Repeater, Strymon Cloudburst, MXR Micro Amp.